 If you have a special photographer in your life that you’d like to treat, we’ve put together a big list of fantastic gifts for photographers in preparation for the holidays.

-We cover everything from the low-budget stocking fillers to the more high-end, luxury gifts.
-Not only that, but we actually tell you what type of photography each gift would be best for!
+We cover everything from low-budget stocking fillers to high-end luxury photography gifts, and if you don’t know your aperture from your shutter speed we also hint at what type of photographer each gift would be suitable for!

-Whether it's your spouse, sibling, or random coworker you picked up in the Secret Santa at work, there's something here for all types of photographer.
-You may have already bought your husband his 'main' present, or you could just want to treat the beloved photographer in your life.
-Maybe you just don't like them all that much?
-Either way, as the old cliche goes - It's not the price tag that counts, it's the thought.
+Whether it’s your spouse, sibling, or random coworker you picked up in the Secret Santa at work, there’s a gift here for every type of photographer.
+You may have already bought your husband his ‘main’ present, or you could just want to treat the beloved photographer in your life.
+Maybe you just don’t like them all that much?
+Either way, as the old cliche goes – It’s not the price tag that counts, it’s the thought.

 This is something I recommend to all photographers, no matter what their skill level or preferred genre.
-It's a very affordable and portable reflector that can be used to 'bounce' light into specific areas of your image.
-This can be used to fill in deep shadowed areas in portraits or macro shots or to imbue a warmer or cooler light onto your subject.
+This affordable and portable reflector can be used to bounce light into specific areas of your image, fill in deep shadow areas of a portrait or even imbue a warmer or cooler white balance onto your subject.

-It's not limited to that though.
-I also use it as a makeshift backdrop in macro and food photography, or as a diffuser on those bright, sunny days.
-It really is an incredibly versatile and budget friendly piece of kit.
+It’s not limited to that though.
+It can also be used as a makeshift backdrop in all manner of photography, such as macro, food and toy photography.
+It’s an incredibly versatile and budget friendly bit of kit.

 There are plenty of brands out there to choose from, but I would recommend going for Neewer.
-They've been producing budget friendly photography accessories for years and have a well established brand and their products are generally good quality.
+This well established brand has been producing budget friendly photography accessories for years and the products are generally good quality.